savonet/liquidsoap/doc/content/migrating.md

 JSON export has been enhanced with a new generic json object export.
 Associative lists of type `(string, 'a)` are now exported as lists.
 See our [JSON documentation page](json.html) for more details.

+Convenience functions have been added to convert metadata to and from JSON object format: `metadata.json.stringify` and `metadata.json.parse`.

 ### Deprecated operators

 Some operators have been deprecated.
 For most of them, we provide a backward-compatible support